Andisiwe Mgcoyi: Managerial career

 She is the current coach of the Mamelodi Sundowns Ladies U/16 side.
 In the inaugural Gauteng Women's Development League her side won the league undefeated.
 In July 2024 she was named the coach of the tournament at the Engen Knockout Challenge after her side won their maiden title.
+They won the Engen Champ of Champs in 2024 and was named the overall coach of the tournament.

+University of Johannesburg

+After Mgcoyi secured a CAF B coaching license she joined the University of Johannesburg as their Sasol League head coach and second assistant in Nthabeleng Modiko's first team.